kyllew/kuisser/public/Domain 1 Questions.md

 		- Offers built-in hyperparameter optimization (HPO) functionality The other answers are not suitable because:
 		A. Amazon Personalize - Specifically for recommendation systems, not general prediction tasks
-		C. Amazon Athena - This is a query service for analyzing data in S3, not an ML service
+		C. Amazon QuickSight - This is a business intelligence and data visualization service that doesn't provide ML model development or automated tuning capabilities
 		D. Amazon Comprehend - This is specifically for natural language processing tasks Resource URL:
 	https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html

 Q127
-An ecommerce company wants to improve search engine recommendations by customizing the results for each user of the company’s ecommerce platform.
+An ecommerce company wants to enhance search engine functionality recommendations by customizing the results for each user of the company’s ecommerce platform.
 Which AWS service meets these requirements?
 Options:
 A. Amazon Personalize
 B. Amazon Kendra
 C. Amazon Rekognition
-D. Amazon Transcribe
+D. Amazon Lex

 Correct Answer: